hosseinpro/smartcardPage/README.md

 # smartcardPage

 This is a tool to connect web pages to smart card via java script.
 This tool works with all ISO7816/14443 and NFC smart cards. smartcardPage is a demo page to demonstrate how to use smartcardBridge.
 You can send APDU command and receive APDU response to/from all ISO7816/14443 and NFC smart card with this utility.
+It also supports [jCardSim](https://github.com/licel/jcardsim) as java card simulator with a simple REST server.
+You may use smartcardBridge to share smart card between different virtual machines (VM) and to share a smart card on a network.

 ## Online Demo